-(a) Following the completion of each Large Well the applicant must conduct a hydrogeologic investigation of each water bearing formation in which the well is completed to produce groundwater, or, if agreeable to the Board, a hydrogeologic investigation of the collective formations in which the well is completed to produce groundwater.
-In addition, the Board may order a hydrogeologic investigation be conducted under this section for any application where the Board determines that such report is warranted based on aquifer conditions, type of modification, status of adjacent wells, local water use trends, and other
+(a) Following the completion of each Large Well or in connection with a substantial alteration of a well described under rule 3.71(c)(3), the applicant must conduct a hydrogeologic investigation of each water bearing formation in which the well is completed to produce groundwater, or, if agreeable to the Board, a hydrogeologic investigation of the collective formations in which the well is completed to produce groundwater.
+In addition, the Board may order a hydrogeologic investigation be conducted under this section for any application where the Board determines that such report is warranted based on aquifer conditions, type of modification, status of adjacent wells, local water use trends, and other aquifer management considerations, including when a permit application if granted would result in no Available Sustainable Yield in the formation or formation part.

-- aquifer management considerations, including when a permit application if granted would result in no Available Sustainable Yield in the formation or formation part. - (b) The District shall adopt hydrogeologic investigation and reporting requirements as a component of these rules, which shall govern the procedure and protocol for conducting hydrogeologic investigations and for preparing hydrogeologic reports.
+- (b) The District shall adopt hydrogeologic investigation and reporting requirements as a component of these rules, which shall govern the procedure and protocol for conducting hydrogeologic investigations and for preparing hydrogeologic reports.
 The requirements shall be attached as an appendix to these rules, and a reference to this rule or section shall be construed also as a reference to such appendix.
 The requirements shall be designed to provide the District with information that is sufficient to assess the hydrogeologic impacts related to the proposed water production rate or to the transportation of water to a point or points outside of the District.
 Applicants may not rely solely on hydrogeologic reports previously filed with or prepared by the District. - (c) Each hydrogeologic report conducted pursuant to this section must be completed in a manner that complies with the requirements adopted by the District for this purpose pursuant to Subsection (b). - (d) Notwithstanding Section 3.62(a), the operation of a well for which the District has not issued a permit to produce groundwater, the production of water from the same well is authorized for the limited purpose of conducting a hydrogeologic investigation under this section.